 3. “What key performance indicators (KPIs) are your highest priority?”

-Whatever service you’re paying for should be geared to achieve some goal you’ve set for your business.
+Whatever service you’re paying for should be geared toward achieving some goal you’ve set for your business.
 If you’re building a website, that goal may be as simple as having an updated site that properly reflects the progress your business has made in the last few years.
 If you’re running ads, it may be to maintain a certain level of traffic on your site.

-Ensuring you know what information they can accurately track, and what factors they control, sets you and the developer up for success — you’re not expecting business to skyrocket simply because you’re running some online ads, and your developer can keep their promises and prove the value of their services using realistic, and agreed upon, KPIs.
+Ensuring you know what information they can accurately track and what factors they control sets you and the developer up for success.
+You won’t be expecting business to skyrocket simply because you’re running some online ads, and your developer can prove the value of their services using realistic, agreed-upon KPIs.

 4. “What other marketing efforts, digital or traditional, do you plan on implementing?”

 If you plan on marketing on multiple channels using a variety of strategies, that’s something your web developer will want to know.
 While they may not have the ability to ensure these different tactics work together cohesively, they can make an effort to make the most of your marketing dollars.